JohanGabrielson/bitbucket-test/README.md

 # Docker container to investigate CVE-2022-36804
-*Recreating remote code execution vulnerability where Bitbucket fails to sanitize user input, which allows attackers to inject Git flags and execute code remotely.*
+*Recreating a remote code execution vulnerability where Bitbucket fails to sanitize user input, which allows attackers to inject Git flags and execute code remotely.*

 This repository documents how I reproduced the vulnerability CVE-2022-36804, an issue with pre-authentication argument injection in Bitbucket Server.
 The goal was to demonstrate the underlying security issue as described in Assetnote's public writeup.
 All testing was performed in an isolated local environment.